statamic/docs/content/collections/docs/multi-site.md

 ];
 ```

+### Sites
+Every Statamic install needs at least one site, whether you are using multiple sites or not.
+Building zero sites is a bad way to build a website and clients will probably challenge any invoices.

+### Locale
+Each site has a `locale` which is used to format region-specific data (like date strings).

+### URL
+A URL is also required, which defines where statamic will serve and generate all URLs relative to.

 ## Site URLs

 As mentioned above, each site needs to define a `url`.

-Out of the box, the site's `url` is `/`, which should work for most cases.
-There's a little magic behind the scenes to work out what the full URL should be.
+The default site `url` is `/`, which is portable and works fine in most typical sites.
+Statamic uses a little magic to work out what a full URL should be, based on the domain the site is running on.

+:::best-practice
-However, it's a good idea to change this to be a full/absolute URL.
-This guarantees that no server/environment configuration or quirks gets in the way.
+It can be a good idea to change this to a **fully qualified, absolute URL**.
+This ensures that server/environment configurations or external quirks interfere with that "magic".
 Using an environment variable is an ideal solution here.

 ```php
 'sites' => [